-Review Steam is a websites that posts reviews of products and services.
+Review Steam is a website that posts reviews of products and services.
 However, this site is a bit different because it only accepts consumer’s reviews.
 They are looking for your own personal experiences to post on the site.
 So if you are dissatisfied with a company in your area, write it up and submit it to Review Steam.
 The site loves to hear your personal opinions about anything and everything, no matter how large or small it could be.

 How to Join the Site:

-- In order to join the site you must first write up your review.
+- In order to join the site, you must first write up your review.

 - Go to the site and click on the icon to write your review.

 - At this time you’ll be asked for your full name, location, and email address.

 - This will create your account after you submit your first review to the company.

 Writing a Review for Review Stream:

 - You can write your own personal review and submit it to the site for approval and payment.

 - The site also has different items listed that don’t have reviews.
 However, if you chose one of these items to write about, you’d better have used this.
 The site won’t accept a review from anyone who hasn’t tested and used this product.